cotodevel/toolchaingenericds-ide/README.md

 Once installed you should have MSYS2 available (required)

-Download & Install latest VSCode
-Then install these extensions (Extensions block icon):
+Download & Install the bundled VSCode in the bin folder Then install these extensions (Extensions block icon):
 - C/C++
 - C/C++ Extension Pack